 Research: Plant-Based Food for Dogs

-Now, assuming you would agree - those facts are extreme.
+Now, assuming you would agree - these facts are extreme.

 Want to know more?